 The City Plan identifies 19 Priority Growth Areas, which are collections of nodes (urban centres) and corridors (main streets) in the redeveloping area of the city (roughly inside the Anthony Henday) anticipated to experience the most near-term growth.

-On April 12 2022, the Urban Planning Committee directed the City to pursue proactive rezonings in these areas to help reduce development barriers and encourage more housing and business investment (see item 6.2) A plan for this work was presented to the Urban Planning Committee on February 27, 2024 (see item 7.4).
+On April 12 2022, the Urban Planning Committee directed the City to pursue proactive rezonings in these areas (see item 6.2) and a plan for this work was presented to the Urban Planning Committee on February 27, 2024 (see item 7.4).

 Priority Growth Area Selection